wolfmanjm/kivy-smoothie-host/README.md

     python main.py

-That seems to work if running without X.
+That seems to work if running with or without X.

 You can skim the rest of the README if you run into issues